 You'll soon get to know the faces at The Brasserie.
 People tend to stick around.
 Maybe it's the friendly vibe and the passion we all share.

-Dean Max - Consultant Chef
+Dean Max - Brasserie Chef

 Dean James Max comes from a dynasty of foodies.
 His grandfather, for many years a chef at an upstate NY resort, opened a much-loved bed-and-breakfast in Cape May.
 Dean's father, himself a New Jersey farmer's son, started his own farm on Virginia's Eastern Shore.